gbtimmon/ase16GBT/code/8/README.md

 populated around a specific area and works to spread out the solutions across the objective space.

 ![NSGA-II Visualization](http://i.imgur.com/VkbVbTi.gif)

+The process of NSGA-II is illustrated in the above image.
+First a collection of children solutions are produced from the parent population.
+Then the collection of candidate solutions are split into different frontiers based on their performance in a non-dominated sort.
+After being seperated, the candidates are trimmed back down to a managable population size by selecting the best frontiers and using a crowding distance sort to take the best part of candidates from the last frontier.
+Then the population is ready to produce new children again and go through the same fitness process.

 ### Binary Domination with Cuboid Sorting
 In binary domination a candidate dominates another candidate when a few things happen<sup>[4]</sup>: